siefkenj/IBLODEs/book/typst/modules/module9.typ

 From this, we see that the equilibrium solution at the origin for @eqLinCircular is _stable_ and _not attracting_.

 #let F(x, y) = (-y - x * x * x, x)
-Unfortunately, @eqNonLinAttracting is not so easily solved, so we use our other tools.
+Unfortunately, @eqNonLinAttracting is not so easily solved, so we use other tools.

+Looking at a phase portrait for @eqNonLinAttracting, it looks like the arrows might be spiralling in, but it is hard to tell.
+Overlaying with a simulated solution, the solution appears to spiral towards the origin.

 #{
   let steps = 500